Thank you for reading our post, please rate this article at the end.

 1) Choice of RV Matters-Weight

-The consensus among many RVers is the lighter the camper, the more fuel-efficient; it’s really that simple.
+The consensus among many RVers is that the lighter the camper, the more fuel-efficient; it’s really that simple.

-So, between the option of a larger class A diesel pusher, and a smaller, lighter class B RV, I’d go for the class B as it provides the greatest potential average MPG.
+So, between the option of a larger class A diesel pusher and a smaller, lighter class B RV, I’d go for the class B as it provides the greatest potential average MPG.
 In short, if you’re looking to save on fuel, get the lightest one you can; this even goes for the travel trailer.

 2) Consider a Diesel Engine